Shubh28698/Shubh28698/README.md

 <h2 align='center'>About Me🤓</h2>
 <p align='center'>
-I am a data science enthusiast and has been constantly looking to innovate something beneficial and wonderful I am very fond of writing blogs which focuses on the content related to data science, machine learning I am constantly in learning phase
+I am a data science enthusiast and has been constantly looking to innovate something beneficial and wonderful I am very fond of writing blogs which focuses on the content related to data science, machine learning.
+I am constantly in learning phase.
+Likes to learn in project oriented manner.

 For blogs, you can follow me on: